 Firstly, remove the plastic components such as the lid and put it aside.
 Next, remove the wheels and place them in another location aside from the plastic parts.
 Then, remove any protective enclosure over the engine.
 Some of the RC cars are waterproof devices that do not come with any protective cloth or covering.

 It is also a good idea to remove any parts that are not waterproof and are likely to get damaged by water.
-Because later on in the process, we will be using water to clean the RC car.
+Because later on in the process, we will be using water to get a clean RC car.
 Next, disconnect the battery from its harness and place it away from the rubble so that it does not get damaged by water during the cleaning process.

 Step 2: Wash the wheels